 The Emerald Ash Borer has arrived and municipalities are formulating their action plans.
 Some Cities, like Coralville, have a large number of Ash comprising their urban streetside tree canopy, while other communities have a larger issue in their parks.
 Whatever the case is, it’s hard to plan for this type of infestation when developing the streetscape of a community, let-alone what to do when this type of outbreak strikes.
 There are a number of different directions that each municipality is considering, including saving or extending the life of, or removal of, the tree.
 See the approach that the City of Cedar Rapids is taking HERE.
 It is sad to think about the number of trees that will potentially be wiped out by this invasive insect.
 The EAB has been identified in 19 Iowa Counties, and it won’t stop there.
 It is believed that almost all counties in Iowa are currently affected, or will be in the very near future.
 This begs the question, what should be done?
 There are a number of options.
 They range from treating trees with a preventive insecticide, to removal of the trees that are in decline before they become a safety hazard.
 The decision about what to do depends on many factors.
 How big is the tree, where is it located, how healthy (or unhealthy) the tree is … etc. Bottom line, you will need to check with a professional.
 The recommendation may vary depending on these factors.
 Your local professionals at Quality Care, the Nature Care Company in Cedar Rapids and Iowa City are happy to help!
 Contact us today!
 Cedar Rapids area: (319)366-7822 Iowa City area: (319)354-3108

 For as long as we’ve existed, we’ve been trying to tell everyone about the benefits of winter pruning, and we’re not going to stop now!
 That’s because wintertime is the best time to do many types of pruning.
 The time between November and March gives us an opportunity to prepare our trees for healthy lifetimes through selective pruning.
 After autumn’s leaves have fallen, we can examine your trees for damaged or diseased areas that may be vulnerable to bad weather in the future.
 Young trees can be pruned for shape and strong framework, as they will mature with the structure we help them to develop when they are young.
 And don’t forget, Iowa’s state trees, the beautiful, majestic oaks, very much appreciate being pruned during winter dormancy, as they’re less susceptible to disease at this time.
 Shrubs can be pruned in the winter also, except for flowering shrubs that should be pruned after they have bloomed in the spring or summer.
-One of our specialists will be happy to visit with you about our pruning services, and ALL PRUNING DONE BETWEEN JANUARY 1st AND MARCH 1st WILL BE DISCOUNTED 15%!
-Contact us today to schedule your appointment before the sale is over!
+Contact us for your free estimate!